-This subject will develop student competencies relating to the assessment and diagnosis of nutritional status of individuals and populations to meet entry-level competency expectations of Dietitians Australia.
+This subject will develop student competencies relating to the assessment and diagnosis of nutritional status of individuals and populations to meet entry-level competency expectations of the Dietitians Association of Australia (DAA).
 This includes exploration of the limitations and utility of nutrition assessment methods relevant to clinical, food service, public health practice and nutrition research and evaluation.
-Key content areas include quantitative and qualitative assessment and evaluation of nutritional status using dietary assessment, anthropometry including paediatric growth assessment, laboratory, body composition and clinical methods.
+Key content areas include quantitative and qualitative assessment and evaluation of nutritional status using growth assessment, dietary assessment, anthropometry, laboratory, body composition and clinical methods.
 Nutrition screening and assessment tools and methods will be covered in detail.
 This is a core subject for nutrition and dietetic practice.

 |Academic unit:||Faculty of Health Sciences and Medicine|